-The Western Australian Government has approved an in principle expansion of export capacity at the Port by up to an additional 20 Mtpa by constructing a Multi User Iron Ore Facility ("MUIOF").
+The Western Australian Government has approved an in-principle expansion of export capacity at the Port of Esperance ("Port") by up to an additional 20 Mtpa by constructing a Multi User Iron Ore Facility ("MUIOF").
 An A\$120 million road rail transport corridor upgrade from the town of Esperance to the Port area has been completed.